 Housing associations and all registered social landlords* (RSLs) should “recognise” a formally constituted tenants association, and consult and involve them in the management of their homes.

-*Registered social landlord is a technical term that covers all housing associations, trusts, co-operatives and companies registered with the Homes and Communities Agency
+*Registered social landlord is a technical term that covers all housing associations, trusts, co-operatives and companies registered with the Regulator of Social Housing

 Who can help me ?

 We can (if you live in the London Borough of Camden).
 Our organisation has lots of experience of helping set up and run a tenants/residents association (we are currently working with tenants of Origin, One Housing Group, Genesis and Peabody housing associations).

 Where can I get more information ?

 From us.
 Call or email us for more information on how to set up a tenants or residents association (including template constitutions that you can use or adapt for your own purposes).